kruize/autotune/README.md

 Tracking down performance issues in a dynamic microservices environment can be challenging and more often than not, stack or runtime specific optimizations are written off as too complex.
 This is because runtime optimization is a very involved effort and requires deep expertise.
 Common fixes are mostly limited to increasing pod resources, fixing application logic to make it more optimal or increasing horizontal pod auto-scaling.

+##Usecases
+Kruize will support the following use cases
+Use Case 1: Autotune - Config Recommendation for a User Provided Performance Objective Use Case 2: Hyper Parameter Optimization as a Service - Performance Use Case 3: Monitor a deployment over a long term and provide recommendations to help reduce cost (Production scenario with no experiment trials)
+Remote (ROS)
+Local (ACM)
+Use Case 4: Provide tooling for automating performance regressions instead of manual testing (A/B/n testing as part of the build pipeline)

 ## How do I start ?

 Autotune helps to capture your performance tuning needs in a comprehensive way and runs experiments to provide recommendations that help achieve your slo goals.
 So how does it do it ?
 We recommend you check out the [kruize-demos](https://github.com/kruize/kruize-demos) repo for a quick start !